chandyalex/GSoC-2021-TF-DarkPose/README.md

 of heat map in identifying the key points of human pose estimation.
 This work has great potential in deep learning domain and could be able to produce revolutionising future works like YOLO  did in the past few years.
-That’s the main reason why tensor flow community need This model is implemented in TensorFlow 2 and makes it available for the open source community.This can be used for research purpose and industry in the future and has a greater potential for producing state of the art deep learning models using TensorFlow.
+That’s the main reason why tensor flow community need This approach is implemented in TensorFlow 2 as the part of GSoC-2021 and available for the open source community.This can be used for research purpose and industry in the future and has a greater potential for producing state of the art deep learning models using TensorFlow.

 ### Project status